splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-advanced-config.rst

 #.
 Set the environment variable ``OTEL_EXPORTER_OTLP_ENDPOINT=<gateway_endpoint>`` where <gateway_endpoint> is the port of your gateway deployment.
 #.
 Restart your applications.

-The auto instrumentation now sends data to your gateway deployment.
+The Collector now sends data to your gateway deployment.

 .. _customize-third-party-settings-linux: